Nico Hoerner Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings (2022)

-- The Brewers' 3.85 team ERA ranked 12th across all MLB pitching staffs.
+- The Brewers' 3.85 team ERA ranked 12th across all league pitching staffs.

-- Brewers pitchers combined to allow 190 total home runs at a clip of 1.2 per game (25th in the league).
+- Brewers pitchers combined to surrender 190 total home runs last year (1.2 per game).
+That ranked 25th in baseball.

-- Woodruff will take the mound to start for the Brewers, his first this season.
+- Lauer starts for the first time this season for the Brewers.

-- When he last appeared on Monday, Oct.
-3, the 30-year-old right-hander started the game and went six innings against the Arizona Diamondbacks.
+- In his last appearance on Tuesday, Oct.
+4, the 27-year-old southpaw started the game and went six scoreless innings against the Arizona Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.